RedDogClifford/Restaurant-Inspection-Report-App/README.md

 ## How it works
 The app is extremely simple to use.
 You can switch between the map and list with a simple click of a button.

+  ## The map
-It shows all restuarants nearby your location with their company logos.
+  shows all restuarants nearby your location with their company logos.
   You can click on the restaurant logos for their current inspection hazard rating.
   Clicking the rating will take you to the list page with the details of the restaurant location, the latest rating along, and a list of past hazard inspections.

 Each restaurant will have the following information Name, Physical Address, Physical City, FacType, Latitude, Longitude